Effective bilateral diplomacy is essential to advancing a country’s external interests.

 The lectures incorporate new developments in modes of diplomatic representation and the functions of diplomatic institutions that are now visible on the international canvas.
 The course looks at the increased impact of regional and multilateral diplomacy on bilateral diplomacy, the salience of national security issues, the role of non-state agencies, and the intercultural dimension, including diplomatic signalling.

 Offering a practitioner’s view, the course examines how concepts operate in the real world, including the tools used to analyse international affairs through the tradecraft of diplomacy.
-The original author, Ambassador Kishan S Rana, is joined in handling the course by Ambassador Asoke Mukerji.
+The course’s author is Ambassador Kishan S Rana, and lectured by Ambassador Asoke Mukerji.
 The Canadian Foreign Service Institute and the British Foreign Office have used adaptations of this Course, in a self-learning format.

 What will you learn?